NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Convolutional Neural Networks/Week 3.md

 ### Anchor Box
 So we define anchor boxes, are shapes with midpoints.
 Then we see if the item overlaps to anchor box, and then we can classify them to a shape.
 Allows the learning algo to learn different objects that might overlap.

+### Region Proposal
+Picks regions to determine what could be items and then does a convnet to determine what item is in them.
+They use some segmentation to then do classification.

+#### Fast R-CNN
+it's hard to find the proposed region with a cnn and then segment and then classify

+### U-Net
+Segmentation for pixels in data.
+The objective is to take a series of inputs and compress then expand to a segmented region in the image to determine what it's segmented area is.